-Scientists claim that free radicals are also responsible for the high risk of diseases such as cancer [i] when at high concentration.
+Scientists claim that free radicals are also responsible for the high risk of many diseases when at high concentration.
 The reason is that free radicals cause harm to living cells and DNA, which would be responsible for increasing the risk of cancer as well as other serious health problems.

 How To Stay Safe From Free Radicals

 The key to keeping yourself healthy and safe from the threat of free radicals is by using and consuming antioxidants!
 You can do this through the means of skincare and diet.
 Certain foods are high in antioxidants, great for your skin, immune system, and general bodily functions.

 Here are some ingredients and vitamins you should include in your diet to protect you from the damage of free radicals:

 - Vitamin C: This vitamin is essential for having good skin, because it is abundant in antioxidants, and actually plays a vital role in the structuring process of the skin.
 It’s proven to fight against free radicals.
 Find Vitamin C in fruits, such as oranges, grapefruit, kiwis, and berries.